timescale/pgai/docs/openai.md

 Generate [embeddings](https://platform.openai.com/docs/guides/embeddings) using a specified model.

-- Request an embedding using a specific model.
+- Request an embedding using a specific model:

     ```sql
     SELECT openai_embed